 Hard-to-recover reserves comprise about 70 percent of Gazprom Neft’s project portfolio.
-These include residual deposits in depleted fields, low-concentration and low-porosity reservoirs, the development of which is only possible through the use of high-technology horizontal and multilateral wells — the construction of which is being undertaken by Gazprom Neft through the use of cutting-edge downhole equipment, remote online monitoring technology, and organisational technologies directed at optimising the drilling process and reducing costs
+These include residual deposits in depleted fields, and low-concentration and low-porosity reservoirs, that can only be developed using high-tech horizontal and multilateral wells —which Gazprom Neft is building using cutting-edge downhole equipment, remote online monitoring technology, and organisational technologies directed at optimising the drilling process and reducing costs.

-The construction of high-technology wells demands a range of specialist equipment.
-The basis for modern, effective, precise and safe drilling these days lies in rotary steerable systems (RSS).
+Building high-tech wells demands a range of specialist equipment.
+The basis for modern, effective, precise and safe drilling these days lies in rotary drilling systems (RDS).

-RSSs make possible the drilling of both perfect deflection angle wells with along-hole-displacement of less than 0.2°, as well as horizontal wells running to a length of more than 2,000 metres.
+RDS make it possible to drill both perfect-deflection-angle wells, with along-hole displacement of less than 0.2°, as well as horizontal wells running to a length of more than 2,000 metres.

-Utilising RSS makes possible the construction of extreme reach wells, as well as the high-precision drilling of wells in low-concentration reservoirs (one to two metres thick).
+Using RDS makes it possible to build extreme-reach wells, and to conduct high-precision well drilling in low-concentration reservoirs (one to two metres thick).

-The Drilling Support Centre supports the construction of practically all complex targets, including heavy-duty wells, wells with extended horizontal sections, and ultra-deep and multilateral wells.
-In addition to which, the Drilling Support Centre controls the drilling of all wells involved in the development of hard-to-recover hydrocarbon reserves, and as well as supporting the testing of new drilling technologies.
+The Gazprom Neft Drilling Support Centre (DSC) was established specifically to improve efficiency in building high-technology wells.
+The DDC supports the construction of practically all complex facilities, including high-load wells, wells with extended horizontal sections, and ultra-deep and multilateral wells.
+In addition to this, the Centre monitors the drilling of all wells designed for developing hard-to-recover hydrocarbon reserves, and supports the pilot testing of all new drilling technologies.

-The project, as a whole, can be divided into several components: high-quality planning; the selection of optimal technologies; the implementation of planned operations and works; and the analysis of results and lessons to be learned in order for these to be taken into account in the next production cycle.
+The full project can be divided into several components: high-quality planning; selecting optimal technologies; completing planned operations and works; and analysing results and lessons to be learned in order for these to be taken into account in the next work-cycle.